-Established within the Brain Imaging Centre of the Research Centre for Natural Sciences in Budapest, Hungary, and generously funded by the National Research, Development, and Innovation Office (Grant FK128648), the Hippocampal Circuit and Code for Cognition Lab (HCCCL) strives to understand how the hippocampus and its networks support and implement human memory and cognition across the lifespan.
+Established within the Brain Imaging Centre of the Research Centre for Natural Sciences of the Hungarian Research Network, in Budapest, Hungary, and generously funded by the National Research, Development, and Innovation Office (Grant FK128648), the Hippocampal Circuit and Code for Cognition Lab (HCCCL) strives to understand how the hippocampus and its networks support and implement human memory and cognition across the lifespan.

 Development of the hippocampus across the lifespan